-No matter what your reasons for blogging, getting someone to read a post is just the first step.
+No matter what your reasons for starting a blog, getting readers to read a post is just the first step.
 It’s only by developing your relationship with your readers that you’ll achieve your goals.

 And email newsletters are a crucial tool for developing those relationships.
-Social media is useful, but there’s still something uniquely intimate about email: it’s more of a personal, one-on-one conversation.
-Plus, you’re not limited by a particular platform’s arbitrary rules.
+Social media is useful, but there’s still something uniquely intimate about email: it’s more of a personal, one-on-one conversation, plus newsletters are (still) the top way to convert lead into sales.

 Here are the highlights of the most popular ones so you can decide for yourself.